An asymptotic slope of the {\alpha}-K-energy for the Kahler-Yang-Mills equations: Multivariate energy functionals and their asymptotic slope

 \subsection{Multivariate energy functionals and modified multivariate energy functionals}

-We now introduce the key tool employed in our paper, namely the \textit{multivariate energy functional} or \textit{Deligne pairing}, introduced in \cite{sjostrom2018k} by Sj\"{o}str\"{o}m Dyrefelt.
-In the theory of the constant scalar curvature K\"{a}hler (cscK) equation, it provides a remarkably refined means of relating the asymptotic slope of Mabuchi functional $\op{M}^{\op{cscK}}$ with $\op{M}^{\op{NA}}$, the non-Archimedean Mabuchi functional (a modiﬁcation of the Donaldson-Futaki invariant, introduced by \cite{boucksom2017uniform}).\p In this section, we assume $X$ is a compact K\"{a}hler manifold of dimension $n$, equipped with a K\"{a}hler form $\omega$. \begin{definition}[ \text{\cite[Definition 2.1]{sjostrom2018k}}] Let $\theta_0,\dots,\theta_n$ be closed $(1,1)$-forms on $X$.
-Define a multivariate energy functional $\braket{\cdot,\dots,\cdot}_{(\theta_0,\ldots,\theta_n)}$ on the space $\mathcal{C}^\infty(X) \times\dots\times \mathcal{C}^\infty(X)$ ($n+1$ times) by
+We now introduce the key tool employed in our paper, namely the \textit{multivariate energy functional} or {\textit{analytic Deligne pairing},} introduced in \cite{sjostrom2018k} by Sj\"{o}str\"{o}m Dyrefelt.
+In the theory of the constant scalar curvature K\"{a}hler (cscK) equation, it provides a remarkably refined means of relating the asymptotic slope of Mabuchi functional $\operatorname{M}^{\operatorname{cscK}}$ with $\operatorname{M}^{\operatorname{NA}}$, the non-Archimedean Mabuchi functional (a modiﬁcation of the Donaldson-Futaki invariant, introduced by \cite{boucksom2017uniform,boucksom2019}).